 We have in the past generated and expect to generate in the future revenues from a combination of third-party payors, self-payors, including private and government employers, and institutions.
-While a broad uniform policy of coverage and reimbursement by third-party commercial payors currently does not exist in the United States for electronic exoskeleton technologies such as ReWalk, we are pursuing various paths of reimbursement and support fundraising efforts by institutions and clinics.
-In December 2015, the VA issued a national policy for the evaluation, training and procurement of ReWalk Personal exoskeleton units for all qualifying veterans across the United States.
+While a broad uniform policy of coverage and reimbursement by third-party commercial payors currently does not exist in the United States for electronic exoskeleton technologies such as the ReWalk Personal, we are pursuing various paths of reimbursement and support fundraising efforts by institutions and clinics.
+In December 2015, the U.S. Department of Veterans Affairs, or the VA, issued a national policy for the evaluation, training and procurement of ReWalk Personal exoskeleton systems for all qualifying veterans across the United States.
 The VA policy is the first national coverage policy in the United States for qualifying individuals who have suffered spinal cord injury.
-As of December 31, 2019, we had placed 24 units as part of the VA policy.
+As of December 31, 2020, we had placed 24 units as part of the VA policy.